b2a3e8/boopa-dee-bappa-dee.js/README.md

 # boopa-dee-bappa-dee.js

 A brainfuck derivative based on the vocabulary of [Peter Griffin's interpretation of the italian language](https://youtu.be/aS38wY1Fm34).
-This js library is intended for use websites to encode and decode ASCII into Boopa-Dee Bappa-Dee and therefore does not support boopabappa command (read from stdin).
+This js library is intended for use on websites to encode and decode ASCII into Boopa-Dee Bappa-Dee and therefore does not support boopabappa command (read from stdin).

 ## Commands
 Word | Brainfuck Character | Meaning